MakersPlace raises $30M for NFT digital art marketplace

 MakersPlace has continued this momentum.
 These results were driven, in part, by collaborations with such leading digital creators as Pak, DeadMau5, Urs Fischer, Bosslogic, Trevor Jones, Patrick Mahomes, 3LAU, Jose Delbo, Lushsux, and more.

 The MakersPlace team has added key leaders including Darrell Rocha as head of communications (formerly of Sotheby’s auction house), Keith Bormuth as head of design (formerly of Pinterest and Nike), and David Weier to lead music partnerships (formerly of Fuse and VH1).
+The company has 17 employees.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: